GuilhermeWah/MiniMill-Video-ColorCoding/docs/architecture_guide.md

 > "Hough Transform is ideal for our use case because it's **robust to partial occlusion**.
 In a ball mill, beads pile up and overlap constantly – you rarely see a complete circle edge.
 Hough works by **voting** for circle centers, so even if only 60% of the edge is visible, it can still detect the circle.
 >
 > Alternatives like template matching would require complete circles, and blob detection works better for filled circles rather than hollow rings."

 ---

-### Q2: Why not use machine learning or deep learning (YOLO, CNN)?

-**Answer:**
-> "We considered ML, but classical computer vision was better for this specific problem:
->
-> 1. **No training data needed** – We don't have thousands of labeled bead images
-> 2. **Interpretable** – We can debug and tune parameters directly
-> 3. **Fast inference** – No GPU required, runs on any CPU
-> 4. **Simple shapes** – Circles are mathematically well-defined; no need to "learn" what a circle looks like
-> 5. **Deterministic** – Same input always gives same output
->
-> ML would be overkill here.
-If we needed to detect irregular objects or defects, then ML would make more sense."

----